duracloud/duracloud-ruby-client/README.md

  => #<DateTime: 2016-04-05T17:59:11+00:00 ((2457484j,64751s,0n),+0s,2299161j)>
 ```

-A `Duracloud::NotFoundError` exception is raise if the space does not exist.
+A `Duracloud::NotFoundError` exception is raised if the space does not exist.

 #### Enumerate the content IDs of the space